benolabs/aboutmepage/src/pages/projects/metrocarpark.md

 - **Historical parking data:** Historic carpark data to view visual trends in parking availability and insights into the peak and off peak times during the day.

 ### **Technology stack:**
-- **Javascript:** The backend of the application is built using a stable and reliable webframework Express.js, leveraging Javascript libraries including chartjs for visual graph data and Pug templating engine.
+- **Javascript:** The backend of the application is built using a reliable webframework Express.js, leveraging Javascript libraries including Chart.js for visual graph data and Pug templating engine.
-- **API:** The Car Park API from Transport Open Data (Transport for NSW), provides real time and historical occupancy of selected car parks.
-This API provides the occupancy for Transport Park&Ride car parks.
+- **REST API:** The Car Park API from Transport Open Data (Transport for NSW), provides real time and historical occupancy of selected Park&Ride car parks.
-- **Cloud Deployment:** Built and deployed to the Digital Ocean Cloud platform.
+- **Cloud Deployment:** Built and deployed to the Digital Ocean Cloud platform
+- **DNS Security** Built using Cloudflare DNS, traffic is proxied through Cloudflare, Cloudflare can automatically stop DDos attacks from reaching the application and origin server
 ![Metro Carpark app](/metrocarpark.png)